ibm-cloud-docs/virtualization-solutions/planning/design-considerations-vpc/networking-design.md

 ### Virtual Private Endpoints
 {: #virt-sol-network-design-vpc-networking-vpe}

-[VPC VSI]{: tag-blue}

 IBM Cloud Virtual Private Endpoint (VPE) for VPC enables you to access supported IBM Cloud services remotely by using the IP addresses of your choice, which are allocated from a subnet within your VPC.

 VPEs are virtual IP interfaces that are bound to an endpoint gateway created on a per-service or service-instance basis.
 The endpoint gateway is a virtualized function that scales horizontally, is redundant and highly available, and spans all availability zones of your VPC.
 Key characteristics:

 * Endpoint gateways enable communications from virtual server instances within your VPC and IBM Cloud service on the private backbone
 * Private IP addresses allocated from customer-defined VPC subnets
 * No public internet connectivity required
 * Horizontal scaling and high availability across availability zones